GivenShy/ScedualingProblem/logs/observations.md

 # Hopfield update observations

 At the beginning after update of Hopfield Network I randomly chose in which timeslot to insert course.
 As a result after each update
 I got more and more clashes.
+Now I change my strategy, after updating a timeslot, if some course is not suitable for current timeslot, I place that course in the slot that will have the least amount of clashes.

-After update I insert the course in the timeslot where I have the least amount of clashes.
-The least amount of clashes for dataset tre-s-92 was 28.
-After training I called update after some iteration update did not change anything, then I do steps to change the overall picture after some steps when I have not many clashes I call update once more and now I have much better results.
+As a result I got significant change.
+When I did not use Hopfield Network The least amount of clashes was 76.
+After applying Hopfield Network the least amount of clashes for dataset tre-s-92 became 28.

+The strategy was simple.
+After training I called update method until update does not change anything.
+Then I do steps to change the overall picture after some steps when I have not many clashes I call update once more and now I have much better results.

 In the file lse-f-91 the best result that I could get without Hopfield network was 22 clashes at step 436.
-After implementing Hopfield network I could get 11, the strategt was simple.
-After update started to not change anything I did a step, then started to update the table once more.
+After implementing Hopfield network I could get 11.
+I used previous strategy for this dataset.

+For dataset tre-s-92 the results was better because initial amount of clashes was significantly more.